buggyrace/buggy-race-about/docs/buggy-editor/distributing-the-code.md

   <div>
     <label>Link</label>
     <p>
-      FIXME Link on the home page goes to your GitLab repo, or a project page
+      Link on the home page goes to your public repo, or students' own repos if logged in (GitLab or GitHub)
     </p>
   </div>
   <div>